-National Honor Society is a national organization and the local Norton Science and Language Academy Chapter has three levels: National Elementary Honor Society (NEHS) for grades 4-6, National Junior Honor Society (NJHS) for grades 7-9, and National Honor Society (NHS) for grades 10-11.
-Chapter membership not only recognizes students for their accomplishments but challenges them to develop further through active involvement in school activities and community service.
+National Honor Society is a national organization and the local AAE Chapter has three levels: National Elementary Honor Society (NEHS) for grades 4-6, National Junior Honor Society (NJHS) for grades 7-9, and National Honor Society (NHS) for grades 10-12.
+Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

 The application process is held at the beginning of every school year.
-Membership at Norton Science and Language Academy is determined by selection in regard to the six pillars: scholarship, service, leadership, character, citizenship, and responsibility.
+Membership at AAE is determined by self-selection in regards to the six pillars: scholarship, service, leadership, character, citizenship, and responsibility.
 If an applicant meets all the criteria for membership, submission of the application and payment of annual dues validates membership.
 Specific requirements will be included in the annual application instructions.